decred/dcrdocs/docs/proof-of-stake/ticket-splitting.md

 For more on ticket splitting, including further explanation of the risks involved, voting, and technical specs of the Split Ticket Buyer software, see the following:

 - [DCR Ticket Splitting — All you need to know!](https://medium.com/decred/dcr-ticket-splitting-all-you-need-to-know-b8edc6b65db3): a thorough overview of how ticket splitting works.
-- [Split Ticket Buyer documentation](https://github.com/matheusd/dcr-split-ticket-matcher/tree/master/docs): Technical documentation for the Split Ticket Matcher software used to fascilitate ticket splitting.
+- [Split Ticket Buyer documentation](https://github.com/matheusd/dcr-split-ticket-matcher/tree/master/docs): Technical documentation for the Split Ticket Matcher software used to facilitate ticket splitting.